Happy New Year 2014!

 Master Classes for Young Journalists

 If you an interested individual or organisation please contact us for extra information.
-Flexible packages can be negotiated and the training is run by industry professionals. email@example.com
+Flexible packages can be negotiated email@example.com

 Award worthy Dandelion Volunteer!

-Dandelion Project has nominated Money Lovedeep Singh for a Team London Volunteer Award.
+Dandelion Project nominated Money Lovedeep Singh for a Team London Volunteer Award in November.
+He was short listed and attended City Hall alongside hundreds of other volunteers from across London.

 We first met Money at theYouth Club in Tottenham’s Bruce Grove where he was helping ‘Pastor Alex’ of Highway Project run the ‘teatime club’.
 He came and did a photography project with us and supported us at various events.